Sanity logosanity.ioAll Systems Operational© Sanity 2026

 The code in this example does the following:

-, which is the image in the movie schema.
-Setting the path tells Assist to apply the instruction to that field. - It uses a document-type instruction parameter to query the details of the existing document.
+• It sets the path to poster, which is the image in the movie schema.
+Setting the path tells Assist to apply the instruction to that field.

-.
+Earlier, we mentioned that Assist writes an image prompt to the specific text field in the image, but in this example, we're targeting poster.
 This code works because the Agent Actions can navigate to children of the supplied path and use the fields it needs to generate the image.

 Additional resources